-Denise D'Ascenzo is a seven-time Emmy award winning broadcast journalist who has also earned distinction as the longest serving news anchor at a single television station in Connecticut.
+Denise D'Ascenzo is a nine-time Emmy award winning broadcast journalist who has also earned distinction as the longest serving news anchor at a single television station in Connecticut.
 You will find her weekdays on Channel 3, anchoring the 5:00 PM, 5:30 PM and 6:00 PM newscasts.

 Denise came to WFSB-TV in 1986 and through the years has been a steady and reassuring presence on the anchor desk, covering all the major local and national news stories of the day.
 She has also traveled to provide special coverage of such events as 1988 Republican National Convention, the U.S. visit of Pope John Paul the II, the crash of United flight 232 and the arrest of the Washington, DC sniper.
 In addition to local and national political leaders, Denise has also interviewed a number of celebrities, including Paul Newman, Bob Hope, Tony Bennett and Oprah Winfrey.

 Denise also has a passion for health and medical reporting.
 She is the host of an Emmy award-winning prime time program, "Advancing Medicine", and has taken viewers inside the operating room at Hartford Hospital to observe breakthrough surgeries and cutting edge treatments.

 In addition to six Emmys, including an Emmy for Best Anchor, Denise's reporting has also been honored with seven Associated Press awards and a prestigious national Gabriel Award.
 She has also been recognized for her work with a number of charities including the Muscular Dystrophy Association, Mary's Place and the Channel 3 Kids Camp.